synthetism/unit/README.md

 Units represent the future of software architecture - components that are not just functional, but conscious.
 They know themselves, can teach others, learn continuously, and evolve while maintaining their essential identity.

-This is the foundation of the Synet ecosystem, where every component is a living, breathing unit of conscious software.

 ---